 Each driver will be required to show their driving licence at the time of hire.
-If you have a photo-card licence, the paper counterpart is also required.
-If you cannot locate your paper counterpart it may still be possible to hire if we can check your details with DVLA, please note that additional charges will apply for this service.
 The older paper licence version must be accompanied with a passport or debit/credit card as additional proof of identification.

 Please contact your chosen U-Drive location if you envisage any difficulty with providing this identification or if you are hiring a vehicle to be taken outside of the UK.

 Why do you take electronic pictures of your customers?

 Due to an increase in instances of attempted and actual theft of vehicles through ID fraud, we are implementing extra security measures to safeguard both our vehicle and your identity from fraudulent use.